perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 :   For the input of dates in Bricolage, the user interface offers
     select lists for the day, month, and year.
-By default, the years available in the âYearâ select list have a limit of the ten years before and after the value for the year or the current year.
+By default, the years available in the “Year” select list have a limit of the ten years before and after the value for the year or the current year.
 If you need more years in your select list, set these directives to the number of years before and after the current value or current year.
     For example, if you manage a site of historical photographs with Bricolage, you might need to select years that range back over 100 years.
-In such a case, set `YEAR_SPAN_BEFORE` to â100â.
+In such a case, set `YEAR_SPAN_BEFORE` to “100”.
 A science fiction book review site, on the other hand, might need years much farther in the future.
 For such a case, set `YEAR_SPAN_AFTER` to the appropriately high number.